mtieum/the-quirkie-times/content/articles/meet-the-quirkies-team-syntribos.md

 ---
 createdAt: 2022-08-08T13:26:55.960Z
 category: issue-1
+searchwords: false
 title: "Meet the Quirkies Team: Syntribos"
 description: The Quirkies Originals is taking the Web3 world by storm with amazing & unique artwork and a team that never stops delivering.
 We may know the team on Twitter but we wanted to take an intimate dive into who the magic makers are behind the Quirkies.
 This issue, we focus on Syntribos, an icon coming from Sydney, Australia.
 ---
 <img src="/img/img_4994.png" alt="" title="Syntribos at NFT NYC, June 2022" class="wrap right size_md vertical"/>